PIETRO-ing/credit_card_fraud_detection/README.md

 ## AUC ROC

-This dataset is higyly imbalanced so the usual accuracy or the confusion matrix doesn't tell much on how well the model perform.
+This dataset is highly imbalanced so the usual accuracy or the confusion matrix doesn't tell much on how well the model perform.